-There are numerous options for this wine flight, which will illustrate how much wines can change when they’re cellared.
-A popular choice is to compare young Port vs. aged Port, since the sweetness and flavor profile shifts so dramatically over time.
+There are numerous options for this wine flight, illustrating how much wines can change when they’re cellared.
+A popular choice is to compare young Port vs. aged Port since the sweetness and flavor profile shift dramatically over time.

 7. Champagne vs. Prosecco

 The battle of the bubblies!
-Many people dismiss Champagne and Prosecco as being the same, despite the differing price points.
-They are quite different, however.
-While they’re both sparkling wines, they hail from different places and are made by different methods using different grapes.
+Many people dismiss Champagne and Prosecco as the same, despite the differing price points.
+They are pretty different, however.
+While they’re both sparkling wines, they hail from other places and are made by various methods using different grapes.
 You’ll find that flavor profiles are also quite different.
 In considering the fruitiness of each, for example, Champagne has more citrusy orange notes, with hints of peach and Rainier cherry.
 Prosecco will give you pears, melon, and green apple.

-To get the most from this comparative tasting, be sure to get high quality Champagne and Prosecco.
-In other words, the Champagne should actually come from the Champagne region in France.
+To get the most from this comparative tasting, be sure to get high-quality Champagne and Prosecco.
+In other words, the Champagne should come from the Champagne region in France.
 For the Prosecco, choose something from the Veneto region in Italy.

 8. Warm vs. Cold Climate Grapes

-The theme for this varietal tasting is same grape, different growth conditions.
+The theme for this varietal tasting is the same grape, different growth conditions.
 These wine flights can beautifully illustrate the impact of climate on the final wine that a grape produces.
-Sunny, warm weather can completely change the flavor profile, influencing the sweetness, fruitiness, and body of the wine.
+Sunny, warm weather can completely change the flavor profile, influencing the wine’s sweetness, fruitiness, and body.

 If you like white wines, try this with Rieslings from different regions, perhaps one from Germany for cold weather and one from Southern Italy for warm weather.
 For red wine examples, go with Pinot Noir.
-Compare a Pinot Noir from a cold region like Alsace in France with one from a warmer region like Spain or Italy.
+Compare a Pinot Noir from a cold region like Alsace in France with a warmer area like Spain or Italy.
 You’ll find the flavors and aromas to be quite different.

 9. Early vs. Late Harvest Grapes

-This wine flight will illustrate the challenges that wineries face in choosing exactly the right time for harvest, since the timing can change the final wine significantly.
+This wine flight will illustrate the challenges that wineries face in choosing precisely the right time for harvest since the timing can change the final wine significantly.
 As grapes linger on the vine and ripen, they get sweeter.
 Winemakers will wait until they get to the perfect level of ripeness and sweetness before harvest.

-Syrah and Shiraz are an excellent choice for this exercise.
-Syrah are harvested early, Shiraz are harvested late.
+Syrah and Shiraz are excellent choices for this exercise.
+Syrah is harvested early, and Shiraz is harvested late.
 You’ll notice that the Syrah has a lot of herbaceous flavors, while Shiraz has more sweetness, tasting of blackberries.

 10. Old World vs. New World